lucblassel/lucblassel.com/posts/lets-implement-CART.markdown

 Ok so it might seem like a long function but it is actually quite simple, We just keep splitting the data with the best possible split (maximizing $$\Delta i$$), and if one of our stop conditions is met we get the prediction that this node will make: the most frequent class in the node.

-All right we're done with the important bits, let's test our programm out, and see what kind of trees we get, to be able to see what tree we have I blatently ripped off <a></a>[this stackOverflow answer](https://stackoverflow.com/a/54074933/8650928) which gives us super nice trees!
+All right we're done with the important bits, let's test our program out, and see what kind of trees we get, to be able to see what tree we have I blatantly ripped off <a></a>[this StackOverflow answer](https://stackoverflow.com/a/54074933/8650928) which gives us super nice trees!
 And I added a `value` property for my nodes where I put a string describing the split if the node is a split node, and the predicted class if the node is a leaf node.
 and if we try out our code with the iris data we get:

 ```python